 Rural Canadian cookery books

 I still have family in Cape Breton, and each year my grandmother sends me a Christmas package with a community cookery book or two in it.
 These cookery books are such a delight to read – both for the memories the dishes bring back and the challenge of actually deciphering what the recipes are.
 Ingredients lists are often incomplete and the instructions are sometimes very vague.
 One of them read: “Mix together ingredients and cook on the stove.”
 That’s it.
 I love it!
 Challenge accepted!

 One of these little notebooks included in my last Christmas parcel was A Cape Breton Traditional Recipe Book: Recipes Reflecting Cape Breton’s Traditional Ethnic Foods (Lebanese – Irish – Scottish – Italian – Ukrainian – Greek and Acadian) compiled by Glen Gray.
-You can buy a copy yourself from their website for only $4.95, if you fancy (see the Shop This Post section, below, for the link).

 One of the first recipes that caught my eye in this book was this traditional Cape Breton scone recipe.
 Sweetened mostly with dried fruit this tea time treat has already become a firm favourite in our household.
 I’ve adapted the recipe to use UK ingredients and measures, but it is essentially the same recipe as found in that book.

 Served warm with butter and honey or jam this makes a perfect after school treat for the kids.
 A little bit of Cape Breton here on the Shetland Islands.

 Now… I am long overdue a telephone call back home!
 Sorry Grandma Ann, I’m terrible for keeping in touch! x